Harvard-Neutrino/SIREN/README.md

 # SIREN

-SIREN is a framework for injecting and weighting interaction final states of complex topology, with specific concern for the detector geometry.
+SIREN (**S**ampling and **I**njection for **R**are **E**ve**N**ts) is a framework for injecting and weighting interaction final states of complex topology, with specific concern for the detector geometry.
 SIREN is designed to support a wide variety of neutrino experimental setups, including atmospheric neutrinos, accelerator beam decay-in-flight neutrinos, and neutrinos from decay-at-rest sources.
 SIREN grew out of [LeptonInjector](https://github.com/icecube/LeptonInjector), a neutrino injection code developed within the IceCube collaboration to study atmospheric and astrophysical neutrino interactions in the IceCube detector.

 SIREN provides a generic interface for user-defined BSM processes (and includes several pre-defined processes).
 It also supports generation of any number of secondary processes, e.g. the decay of a BSM particle after it has been created by an initial process.
 SIREN also includes detector geometry definitions for a number of existing HEP experiments, although contributions are always appreciated!